codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-gitops-environments.md

 toc: true
 ---

+In the previous quick start, you [created a Git Source]({{site.baseurl}}/docs/gitops-quick-start/products/quick-start-product-create/) for the GitOps Runtime.
+In this quick start, we'll focus on creating ennvironments in preparation for promoting and deploying applications.

 Environments are essential for managing the lifecycle of your applications as they move from development to production.
 Whether it’s a testing environment, a staging area, or production itself, each environment serves a unique purpose in the software delivery process.

 With **Codefresh GitOps promotions**, environments aren’t just configurations—they’re actionable entities.
 They give you an intuitive way to organize, track, and promote applications, ensuring consistency and clarity across your delivery lifecycle.

-In Codefresh, environments are tightly integrated with GitOps principles, ensuring that your infrastructure and applications are always in sync with declarative configurations stored in Git.
+Environments are tightly integrated with GitOps principles, ensuring that your infrastructure and applications are always in sync with declarative configurations stored in Git.

  {% include
 	image.html